 For multi-day hiking and backpacking you need a rucksack you can rely on.
-One that’s not too heavy, helps you organise your kit, is comfortable to wear, has lots of handy features and doesn’t cost the earth.
-Well, to help you find one that’s not going to let you down, we’ve pulled together six of the best men’s rucksacks for multi-day hiking on the market.
+One that’s not too heavy, helps you organise your kit (here’s how to properly pack your expedition pack), is comfortable to wear, has lots of handy features and doesn’t cost the earth.
+Well, to help you find one that’s not going to let you down, we’ve pulled together six of the best hiking backpacks for men.

 The Ridgeway pack from Berghaus is the cheapest of the men’s rucksacks on test, and while it might not have some of the fancy features you’d find on a few of the others, that’s no reason to discount it.